 1. Use weight training

-Hope said that heavy training not only builds muscles, but also helps the growth of new bones and maintains the integrity of existing bone structures.
+Hope said that strength training not only builds muscles, but also helps the growth of new bones and maintains the integrity of existing bone structures.
 A previous study published in the Journal of Postgraduate Medicine found that postmenopausal women who underwent a 12-month weight training program had higher bone density in their spine and hips.
 This area is often susceptible to osteoporosis.

 2. Take vitamin C